rachelwong/portfolio/README.md

 In this context, some research could be made into [lazy loading](https://codeburst.io/5-steps-to-speed-up-your-image-heavy-website-65c874a86966) whereby image loading can be deferred until it is actually needed.

 ### Nice to have features
 The prototyping stage involved testing various features that unfortunately did not make it to deployment on time.
-They include:
+If time permits, I would like to explore the following:
+* Optimise images further for faster mobile loading
-* Two Javascript image sliders, now replaced temporarily with static images.
+* Add two Javascript image sliders, now replaced temporarily with static placeholder images from my illustration portfolio.
 * CSS Animation of decorative images scrolling past
 * More accessibility features such as ARIA properties, roles can be used more effectively.
 * Some more finetuning of typeface positioning using `align-items` and `justify-content` properties will improve on consistency.
+I note that there is some text blow-out of grid cell when the screen size reduces.
+* Add more (successful) programming projects so that it is clearer in my intent to be a software developer.

 ## Project Plan & Timeline (with Trello)